Undergraduate Programs

 Why Study ENVS?

 The Environmental Studies department is home to two majors and three minors across the disciplines.
-We offer a customizable course plan as well as multiple hands-on learning experiences.
+We offer a customizable course plan as well as multiple experiential learning experiences.
 Our students graduate from our program prepared for meaningful work in the environmental job sector, aiming to make a difference in the world.

 Incorporating faculty from over 30 departments, our programs offer a strong interdisciplinary curriculum and integrates the perspectives of the natural sciences, social sciences, humanities, design fields and education, employing a variety of lenses to understand the environmental issues in front of us.